Damans227/personal-website/content/posts/journey-of-a-react-component-from-jsx-to-tsx.md

   - TypeScript
 ---

-Whenever we define a parent and a child component in *React* using *Typescript*, we also define an interface in the child component which defines what props child expects to recieve.
+Whenever we define a parent and a child component in *React* using *Typescript*, we **must always define an Interface** in the child component which defines what props child expects to recieve.

 By adding an interface to the child component, we are adding two big checks:

  - **In Parent Component:** Are we providing the correct props to Child when we add it ti Parent?
  - **In Child Component:** Are we using the correctly named + typed props in Child?

-Example:
+**Example:**

 Child.tsx: